zengzhi2015/AAC/README.md

 # AAC
-This is the adaptive codeBook framework.
+This is the adaptive codebook framework.
 Happy testing!